ericyd/loop-supreme/roadmap.md

 - [ ] Component gets confirmation before deleting track
 - [ ] Fix Recording button styling/class (use Tailwind)
 - [ ] Ensure the audio buffer is always exactly as long as it needs to be to fill the loop
+- [ ] clean up functionality from recorder worklet that isn't being used (might want to hold off until I know how visualization will work)

 ## Saving audio